 I know it sounds crazy.

-6. Use Dog Psychology
+6. Use Basic Dog Psychology

 Dogs respond very badly to negative feedback.
 They can’t really process it; it puts them in a state of fear.

 I’ve found that using positive reinforcement paired with the absence of positive reinforcement works really well when working with humans as well.